Ed Jackson: Dragons rugby player on his battle to walk again

 Jackson was told at the time he may not walk again.

-Now, after 13 weeks of gruelling recovery and rehabilitation at three different hospitals, he will be allowed to go home.
+Now, after more than 11 weeks of gruelling recovery and rehabilitation at three different hospitals, he will be allowed to go home.

 He is still in a wheelchair and he will never play rugby again.
 But he has regained significant movement in his arms and legs.